polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 [`nightly` builds](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html) to allow you to compile Substrate runtime code to the Wasm target.
-There is [a GitHub Issue](https://github.com/paritytech/substrate/issues/1252) that describes this requirement in greater detail.
+There is [a GitHub Issue](https://github.com/paritytech/substrate/issues/1252) that describes this requirement in detail.

 #### Rust Nightly Toolchain

-Developers that are building _with_ Substrate (as opposed to the developers building Substrate _itself_) should use a specific Rust nightly version that is known to be compatible with the version of Substrate they are using.
-For instance, the Polkadot client specifies this information in its [release notes](https://github.com/paritytech/polkadot/releases).
-The Substrate Developer Hub Node Template uses an
+Developers building _with_ Substrate should use a specific Rust nightly version that is known to be compatible with the version of Substrate they are using.
+Refer to the Polkadot [release notes](https://github.com/paritytech/polkadot/releases) for more specific information.
+The Substrate Node Template uses an
 [init script](https://github.com/substrate-developer-hub/substrate-node-template/blob/master/scripts/init.sh)
 and [Makefile](https://github.com/substrate-developer-hub/substrate-node-template/blob/master/Makefile)
-to specify the Rust nightly version and encapsulate the following steps.
+to specify the Rust nightly version by encapsulating the following steps.
 Use Rustup to install the correct nightly:

 ```bash
 rustup install nightly-<yyyy-MM-dd>